collective/collective.xmpp.chat/README.rst

 Alternatively you can also use the buildout included in this package.

-Before setting up the package you need to have a working XMPP server and access to the administration account on the server.
+You'll need to have a working XMPP server and access to the administration account on the server.

 Your XMPP server will have to support the following extensions